ejakah/All-DevOps-WITH-MICROSERVICES/README.md

 #
 `kubectl --namespace default port-forward $POD_NAME 3000`

+# If the domain is denied then use the command below to forward the targeted pot to pot 80
+`kubectl port-forward service/my-grafana 3000:80 -n default`

 # 3. Login with the password from step 1 and the username:
 * admin

 # After running these commands, you can visit * http://localhost:3000 in your web browser to access the Grafana dashboard and log in using the provided username and password.

+`minikube stop`
+`minikube start`
+`minikube service amc-lab -n ejaka`

+# Check Prometheus Service:

+`kubectl get services -n default`

+# Check Prometheus Deployment:

+* Verify that the Prometheus deployment is running:

+`kubectl get deployments -n default`

+# Check Prometheus Pod Logs:

+* Examine the logs of the Prometheus pod to see if there are any errors:

+`kubectl logs <prometheus-pod-name> -n default`